okcredit/android-cold-startup-instrumentation/README.md

 }

 dependencies {
-    implementation 'com.github.anjalsaneen:android-startup-instrumentation:1.0-alpha'
+    implementation 'com.github.anjalsaneen:android-startup-instrumentation:1.0-beta'
 }
 ```

 ### Usage
-Add AppStartUpTrace.start()(at the start of onCreate) and AppStartUpTrace.stop()(at the end of onCreate) inside Application onCreate method.
+Add `AppStartUpTrace.start()` (at the start of onCreate) and `AppStartUpTrace.stop()` (at the end of onCreate) inside Application onCreate method.

 ```
 override fun onCreate() {